 What I’m talking about is stagnation through lack of innovation.
 Open world games, especially of the sandbox variety have experienced near 0% evolution since Grand Theft Auto 3 brought the sub-genre to the mainstream.
 Ignoring artificial trappings, all open world games are actually extremely limited in scope, perhaps more so than linear games.
 There are missions, provided by checkpoint markers scattered around town, you are often cut off from the bulk of the world by artificial means until you progress in the story, and most of your time will probably be spent on side missions and collectable hunting, which are all identical.
 I was recently playing Middle Earth: Shadow of Mordor, killing orcs, grabbing flowers, etc. After a while, I decided to switch over to Far Cry 4, and later Infamous: First Light.
 Then it hit me – I was playing the exact same game every time.
 All I was doing in any of these games was exploring pretty much the same world doing pretty much the same tasks.

 It’s a fundamental problem with open world games.
-If you create a huge world, you have to find something to populate it, and no developer has enough time to consistently make something interesting around every corner (though Fallout: New Vegas comes close).
-So, what developers do to fill the space is create a whole slew of random collection quests everywhere.
+If you create a huge world, you have to find something to populate it, and no developer has enough time to consistently make something interesting around every corner.
+Although Fallout 4 comes close.
+I absolutely love playing Fallout 4 because I feel as if I notice something new each time I play.
+For example, after reading an online guide I was able to discover some supply lines to help my smaller settlements to grow.
+Anyway, aside from Fallout 4 what developers do to fill the space is create a whole slew of random collection quests everywhere.
 Sometimes there is effort put into them like the Riddler collections in the Arkham games.
 Most of the time, however, things are as boring as collecting feathers in Assassin’s Creed.
 The worst part is that this overabundance of mundane events can get in the way of enjoying the sandbox.
 When I’m focused on collecting everything, my mind is never on the beautiful scenery or thinking about what crazy thing I’ll do next.
 The upcoming indie open world game No Man’s Sky seems to go the opposite direction.
 It has a great concept, but I’d be willing to be you there is next to nothing to do in that game.

 The cities change, but there’s zero difference whether you’re jumping around in Crackdown, stealing cars in Grand Theft Auto, or singing karaoke in Yakuza.
 The core experience of the open world game has not evolved, and nothing that has been demoed that makes me think anyone is planning to change that in the future.
 At this point, open world is just another way to extend gameplay time and sink dollars into.
 Few games actually have fun with the experience, most rely on it as their singular feature.
 When I think about it, most of the open world games I play nowadays aren’t really enhanced by being open world, and few of them are actually all that fun to play.
 Take Shadow of Mordor for example.
 I like this game, but it has terrible Assassin’s Creed controls (due to having taken them from Assassin’s Creed 2).
 It doesn’t play well, but the Nemesis system and open nature of the game mask that fact.
 Is that a good thing for consumers, or lazy design?
 It’s hard to tell; it might be both.

 The real question that has to be answered is whether or not people are going to get sick of open world games.
 In my opinion, without massive change to the bare formula, they will.
 The hard part of changing the formula is that everyone already thinks they are doing it, when the base game remains too similar.
 People complain about repetition in games like Call of Duty and Mario, but this is an entire sub-genre of clones.
 Open world is the biggest cut and paste job in the industry, and I don’t think any game in the sub-genre is ever going to have the ‘wow’ factor of Grand Theft Auto 3.
 It’s the same thing with the MMO genre right now.
-Everyone has been chasing the World of Warcraft model for so long that it has alienated a large segment of people who are sick of the same thing over and over again.
+Whilst some find ways to fight back in game against this by opting to Buy WoW Classic Gold, everyone else has been chasing the World of Warcraft model for so long that it has alienated a large segment of people who are sick of the same thing over and over again, not everyone wants a neverending DPS rankings grind.
 Ubisoft, in particular, is a huge contributor at the moment.
 Assassin’s Creed, Watch Dogs, and the upcoming The Division are all open world game franchises that provide little to no change in their respective niches (we’ll wait a bit before officially judging The Division) and are flooding the market.

 What will be interesting to watch is whether there is a push back from all of the open world games we are going to be receiving in the near future.
 Linear games have become rather gauche in todays gaming, really having lost favour publicly at the launch of Final Fantasy XIII, which was the Marie Antoinette of linear games.
 Or, maybe I’m wrong and people will demand more open world games, or someone will figure out a way to completely innovate and push the sub-genre to new heights.
 Either way, the future of gaming will be interesting even if we have to collect another 100 items spread out across a city/fantasy landscape every second game.